Azure/sg-aks-workshop/day2-operations/README.md

 If you remember back in the __Cluster Provisioning__ section we talked about how we used Flux to bootstrap components when we provisioned the cluster.
 To demonstrate how the cluster synchronizes with our git repo we will delete one of the namespaces and see how it automatically gets synchronized back to the state that is stored in Github.

-First list the namespace to see which ones were configured from our gi repo.
+First list the namespace to see which ones were configured from our git repo.

 ```bash
 kubectl get ns